-Alan J. Dabbiere, age 37, a founder of Manhattan, has served as Chief Executive Officer and President of Manhattan since its inception in 1990 and Chairman of the Board since February 1998.
+ALAN J. DABBIERE, age 38, a founder of Manhattan, served as Chief Executive Officer and President of Manhattan from its inception in 1990 until October 1999 and has served as Chairman of the Board since February 1998.
 From 1986 until 1990, Mr. Dabbiere was employed by Kurt Salmon Associates, a management consulting firm specializing in consumer products manufacturing and retailing, where he specialized in consulting for the retail and consumer products manufacturing industries.
 At Kurt Salmon Associates, Mr. Dabbiere participated in Quick Response pilot projects focused on the value of an integrated supply chain initiative.
 Mr. Dabbiere serves on the American Apparel Manufacturer Association's Management Systems Committee.

-Brian J. Cassidy, age 53, has served as a Director of Manhattan since May 1998.
+BRIAN J. CASSIDY, age 54, has served as a Director of Manhattan since May 1998.
 Mr. Cassidy has served as the Vice-Chairman and Co-Founder of WebForia Inc., formerly LiveContent Inc., a developer and supplier of research tools for the Internet, since April 1996.
 Prior to joining LiveContent Inc., Mr. Cassidy served as Vice President of Business Development of Saros Corporation, a developer of document management software, from January 1993 to March 1996.
 Prior to joining Saros Corporation, Mr. Cassidy was employed by Oracle Corporation, as Joint Management Director of European Operations and a member of the Executive Management Board from 1983 to 1988 and as Worldwide Vice President of Business Development from 1988 to 1990.